Jim Hanna (loyalist)

 James Andrew Hanna (c.
-1947 – 1 April 1974), also known as Red Setter, was a senior member of the Northern Irish loyalist paramilitary organisation, the Ulster Volunteer Force (UVF) until he was shot dead by fellow members, for being an alleged informer.
-Journalists Joe Tiernan and Kevin Myers described him as having been the senior military leader of the UVF.
-Tiernan also suggested that he was part of a UVF unit that planted car bombs in Dublin in December 1972 and January 1973 which left three people dead and 145 injured.
-Tiernan claimed that Hanna was controlled by four British Army Intelligence Corps officers who frequently visited his home in Lisburn.
+1947 – 1 April 1974), also known as Red Setter, was a senior member of the Northern Irish loyalist paramilitary organisation, the Ulster Volunteer Force (UVF) until he was shot dead by his subordinates, allegedly for being a criminal informant for British military intelligence.
+Journalists Joe Tiernan and Kevin Myers have described Hanna as the senior paramilitary leader of the UVF and that he was part of the UVF unit that planted car bombs in Dublin in December 1972 and January 1973 which left three people dead and 145 injured.
+Tiernan has also alleged that Hanna's primary handlers were four British Army Intelligence Corps officers, who frequently visited his home in Lisburn.

+Early life

+Hanna was born in Lisburn, County Antrim, Northern Ireland in about 1947, and was raised in the Protestant religion.
+Physically he was tall and red-haired, and possessed an outgoing, friendly personality.
+He lived in his native Lisburn where he worked as a self-employed plumbing and heating engineer.